Cray Valley Paper Mills F.C.: History

-The club was established in 1919 and joined Division Two of the Sidcup & Kent League.
-Playing in green and white, the colours of the mill's vehicles, Their first match was played on 20 September 1919, a 1–0 win against Hamilton House.
-The club won the division at the first attempt, earning promotion to Division One.
-They later joined the Kent County Amateur League, winning Division Three of the western section in 1936–37.
+The club was established in 1919 and joined Division Two of the new Sidcup & Kent League.
+Playing in green and white, the colours of the mill's vehicles, their first match was played on 20 September 1919, a 1–0 win against Hamilton House.
+The club won the division at the first attempt, earning promotion to Division One of the Bromley & District League.
+In their second season they won the Kent Junior Cup.
+They later joined the Kent County Amateur League, winning Division Three of the western section in 1932–33 and finishing as runners-up in the division in 1936–37.
 The club left the league at the end of the 1954–55 season.

-Cray Valley subsequently joined the South London Alliance.
+Cray Valley joined the South London Alliance in 1975.
 They were Division One champions in 1979–80 and won the Premier Division two seasons later.
 The club won Division One again in 1983–84, and finished as runners-up in the Premier Division in 1988–89.
 In 1991 they joined Division One of the Spartan League.
 When it merged with the South Midlands League to form the Spartan South Midlands League in 1997, the club were placed in Division One South.
 Despite finishing as runners-up in the league's first season, they left to become founder members of the London Intermediate League.
 However, in 2001 they left to rejoin the Kent County League, becoming members of Division One West.